 Way to pass hours at the border - actually use smart aleck answers.
 This is just conjecture.
 I have no intention of testing the theory.

 We parked overnight in our usual truck stop in Grand Forks.
 It is now a Flying J so the collection of semi-resident trailers have been dispersed to other squatting spots.
-It was a lot warmer than the last time we visited and decided it was too cold to sleep so we might as well carry on north.
+It was a lot warmer than the last time we visited, when we decided it was too cold to sleep so we might as well carry on north.

 The rest of the trip was pretty much on the rails of our usual routing.